5 Coffee News Stories That I Never Want To Read About Ever Again

 Time for a little rant.
-For as long as I can remember, people have been sending me links to coffee news stories.
-They know me as the publisher of INeedCoffee and they believe they’ve stumbled upon some coffee news item that has escaped my radar.
-The vast majority of the time, I’m not only already aware of the news item, but it is something I could care less about.
+People have been sending me links to coffee news stories for as long as I can remember.
+They know me as the publisher of INeedCoffee, and they believe they’ve stumbled upon some coffee news item that has escaped my radar.
+Most of the time, I’m not only aware of the news item, but it is something I could care less about.

-For this article, I’ve decided to list the five coffee news stories that I NEVER want to read about ever again.
-Here goes.
+For this article, I’ve decided to list the five coffee news stories that I will NEVER read about again.
+Here they are.

 #1 Coffee Health Cheerleading Stories

-I plan on doing a full article on this topic, but for now, I’ll keep it brief.
+I plan on doing a full article on this topic, but I’ll keep it brief for now.
 I drink coffee because I like the taste.
-It often makes me feel great and I enjoy the social aspect.
+It often makes me feel great, and I enjoy the social aspect.
 If there are positive health benefits, that doesn’t impact my behavior.
 I will still drink coffee.

 We all have unique responses to coffee and caffeine.
 Those responses vary wildly from person to person.
 Those responses change over time.
 We are all unique.
 Sharing links to some study that a majority of individuals in some group achieved a minor health benefit from consuming coffee is meaningless to a group ALREADY consuming coffee.

 Please don’t send me any stories that glamorize the health benefits of coffee.
-I won’t read them, because they do nothing to improve my health.
+I won’t read them because they do nothing to improve my health.
 Remember, we are already drinking coffee.
-The only people who might benefit from these stories are people who love and can tolerate coffee but have stopped drinking it for fear it was damaging their health.
-That isn’t us though.
+The only people who might benefit from these stories are people who love and can tolerate coffee but have stopped drinking it for fear it is damaging their health.
+That isn’t us, though.

 #2 Animals Pooping Coffee